ircam-cosima/your-smartest-choice/README.md

-# Your smartest choice
+# Your Smartest Choice

-Application for _Your smartest choice_ for violin, viola, harp, piano, electronic and smartphones composed by Huihui Cheng and created at the 2017 Eclat festival in Stuttgart.
+Application for _Your Smartest Choice_ for violin, viola, harp, piano, electronic and smartphones composed by Huihui Cheng and created at the Eclat festival 2017 in Stuttgart.

 ## Installation